gmr/houston/README.rst

 Deployment Types
 ----------------
 Houston has 3 deployment types: global, shared stacks, and services.
-All three types allow for file archive deployments[1]_ using a `cloud-init style <http://cloudinit.readthedocs.org/en/latest/topics/examples.html#writing-out-arbitrary-files>`_
+All three types allow for file archive deployments [1]_ using a `cloud-init style <http://cloudinit.readthedocs.org/en/latest/topics/examples.html#writing-out-arbitrary-files>`_ ``write_files`` section.
-``write_files`` section.

  - Global deployments place a single list of units intended to be shared across all or a majority of CoreOS instances.
  - A shared stack deployment is like the a global deployment but it is more targeted
  - Service deployments allow for the deployment of a single unit and the shared units that it is dependent upon

-..
-[1] Global file deployments happen after the unit files are deployed so that Consul can be up and running prior to the placement of the global files.

 Usage Example
 -------------